BlockstreamResearch/bip-frost-dkg/README.md

 This document is a work-in-progress Bitcoin Improvement Proposal proposing Distributed Key Generation methods for use in FROST.

 ## Introduction
+In the FROST threshold signature scheme [KG20], a threshold `t` of some set of `n` signers is required to produce a signature.
+FROST remains unforgeable even if up to `t-1` signers are compromised, and remains functional as long as `t` honest signers do not lose their secret key material.

+As a result, threshold signatures increase \emph{both} security and availability, enabling users to escape the inherent dilemma between the contradicting goals of protecting a single secret key against theft and data loss simultaneously.
 Before being able to create signatures, the FROST signers need to obtain a shared public key and individual key shares that allow to sign for the shared public key.
 This can, in principle, be achieved through a trusted dealer who generates the shared public key and distributes shares of the corresponding secret key to the FROST signers.
 However, the dealer is a single point of failure: